-Times Higher Education has once again revealed the best small universities across the globe, and heard directly from the students at some of those institutions about what they love most about attending a small college.
+Times Higher Education has once again revealed the best small universities across the globe, and has also heard directly from the students at some of those institutions about what they love most about attending a small college.
 For some, it was about smaller classes; for others, it was about closer relationships with teachers; and many said that a greater sense of community was the factor that clinched it for them.
-Students who studied at small universities based in larger cities said that they appreciated the perks of a more intimate campus while enjoying the hustle and bustle of metropolitan life.
+Those who studied at small universities based in larger cities said they appreciated having the perks of a more intimate campus without missing out on the hustle and bustle of metropolitan life.

-The average number of students at an institution in the 2019 world’s best small universities ranking is approximately 2,713 – that’s about the same number of passengers as would fit on 45 London buses.
-In contrast, the average number of students at an institution in THE’s main global ranking is 25,000 (or a whopping 313 buses!).
+The average number of students at an institution in the 2021 world’s best small universities ranking is 3,197.
+In contrast, the average number of students at an institution in THE’s main global ranking is 25,000.

-Students at a dozen of the smaller universities gave us an insight into their student life (see below) and it seems that this positive view of smaller schools is echoed by students from Paris to Tokyo.
+Students at a dozen of the smaller universities gave us an insight into their student life (see below), and it seems that this positive view of smaller schools is echoed by students from Paris to South Korea.

 1. California Institute of Technology (Caltech), United States

 Despite its tiny size, Caltech’s rankings credentials are impressive.
-Not only has it managed to defend its position as the best small university in the world for another year, but it also places at number five in the overall World University Rankings.
-Not bad for an institution with just over 2,000 students.
+Not only has it managed to defend its position as the best small university in the world for another year, but it also places at number four in the overall World University Rankings.
+Not bad for an institution with just over 2,200 students.

 Caltech offers a range of science and technology programmes taught by world-renowned scholars as well as high-end facilities such as its Jet Propulsion Laboratory.